Skip to content

 • Send 3-4 PPV messages per month

-• Write compelling unlock descriptions — this text is doing your selling
+• Write compelling unlock descriptions — this text does your selling for you

-• Track which PPV messages sell best and create more of that type
+• Track which PPV messages convert best and create more of that type

-When you develop a PPV system, income grows without a single new subscriber.
+When you develop a real PPV system, income grows without a single new subscriber.

 Subscription optimization:

-• If you started free, consider transitioning to paid or launching a second paid page
+• If you started free, consider transitioning to a paid page or launching a separate paid tier

-• Test $2-$3 price increases and monitor new subscriber conversion vs. revenue per subscriber
+• Test $2-$3 price increases and monitor conversion vs. revenue per subscriber

-• 3-month and 6-month bundle discounts: locks in recurring revenue and reduces churn dramatically
+• 3-month and 6-month bundle discounts: lock in recurring revenue and cut churn dramatically

 Custom content introduction:

-• Create a simple menu of options with prices and clear limits
+• Create a simple menu with prices and clear limits

 Promotion Scaling at $500-$2,000